FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

   /system/system_params    Dataset
   /system/user_params      Dataset

+  /system/system_params/maskNdarrayCoords Dataset
-  /system/color_ndarrayCoords Dataset
+  /system/user_params/color_ndarrayCoords Dataset
-  /system/mask_ndarrayCoords Dataset
+  /system/user_params/colorFine_ndarrayCoords Dataset

 The first two are the system_params and user_params dictionaries from the config file.

-The latter two are the mask and color ndarrays specified in the system_params.
+The latter three are the mask, color and finecolor ndarrays specified in the system_params and user_params.

 In /user one finds whatever the user viewer code decides to write.
 The example UserG2 module writes, for example::